It’s so difficult to focus these days…

 If you need to write on a laptop, it’s so easy to get distracted.
 You’re just a click away from social media and a few clicks away from your favourite TV show.

 The best you can do is use a distraction-free editor.
 My favourite one is Calmly Writer.
 It’s an online editor that helps you focus only on the text you’re writing at the moment.
 It’s way easier to write without distractions with it.
+Just make sure to save everything on a file before you close it.

-Let me know what you think about my list and tell me what tips YOU use to write more efficiently.
 If you have any questions, I’d be happy to answer!
 Any suggestions are always welcome, so tell me about topics you’d like me to write.

 And if you liked this, check out more productivity tips for your blog.